I’ve wanted to do more with my website for a while, especially as I’ve become less active on social media, abandoning Twitter altogether.

 Hugo’s local server provides hot reloading, so you can see changes without refreshing your browser.
 A hugo huge win.

-Writing in Markdown is my main pleasure with it: simple, clean, and no WYSIWYG metadata cluttering the install.
+Writing in Markdown was my main goal for the new blog.
+Simple, keeps things clean, and no WYSIWYG metadata cluttering some database.
 VS Code and most other IDEs can preview it, too.

-I plan to share more of my work and write about Godot, the lil’ game engine that could, which rekindled my love for making games these days.
+I plan to share more of my work and write about Godot, which rekindled my love for making games these days.